-Note: The FotoWeb Reports module/FotoWare Custom Report Generator tool is deprecated and will be set to End of Life on January 1st, 2024.
+Note: The FotoWeb Reports module/Fotoware Custom Report Generator tool is deprecated and will be set to End of Life on April 1st, 2024.

 Note: This article describes functionality available in feature release 17 and earlier.
 For a description of this functionality in release 8.1 and onwards, see Configuring site behavior.